Linerre/linerre.github.io/content/posts/2025-09-18-linked-list-in-clojure-breif.md

 ## Leetcode 25: Reverse Nodes in k-Group

-While doing the above Problem 92, it occurred to me that what if I could not only have a `prepend-node` helper, but also a `prepend-list` one that inserting an entire linked list at the head of the current one?
+While doing the above Problem 92, it occurred to me that I could not only have a `prepend-node` helper, but also a `prepend-list` that inserts an entire linked list before the head of current list:

 ```clojure
 (defn prepend-list [node lst]